F-Stack/f-stack/dpdk/doc/guides/prog_guide/bbdev.rst

-   "soft output","soft LLR output buffer (optional)" "op_flags","bitmask of all active operation capabilities" "rv_index","redundancy version index [0..3]" "iter_max","maximum number of iterations to perofrm in decode all CBs" "iter_min","minimum number of iterations to perform in decoding all CBs" "iter_count","number of iterations to performed in decoding all CBs" "ext_scale","scale factor on extrinsic info (5 bits)"
+   "soft output","soft LLR output buffer (optional)" "op_flags","bitmask of all active operation capabilities" "rv_index","redundancy version index [0..3]" "iter_max","maximum number of iterations to perform in decode all CBs" "iter_min","minimum number of iterations to perform in decoding all CBs" "iter_count","number of iterations to performed in decoding all CBs" "ext_scale","scale factor on extrinsic info (5 bits)"